neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ResourceManagement.rst

 .. warning::

-	Although it might be tempting shortcut, never refer to the resource files directly through a URL like ``_Resources/Static/Packages/Acme.Demo/Images/Icons/FooIcon.png``
+	Although it might be a tempting shortcut, never refer to the resource files directly through a URL like ``_Resources/Static/Packages/Acme.Demo/Images/Icons/FooIcon.png``
 	because you can't really rely on this path.
 Always use the resource view helper instead.